Tenzin1010/refcode-projects/blog/blog.md

 Did anything seem surprising?

+Week 2 -- in-class
+- Compiled Markdown exercise to HTML
+- Create multiple Github pages and how to link to each other (using relative path ./blog)

 ### How to get motivated to start a project, what should it be, how to stick with it
  - Build something you're familiar with and work on it
  - Build something & do it over with other frame work, library, ex, Javascript, JQ, React, Node & React
  - create short exercises on codepen
  - participate in gamification

+ ### Week 2 Assignments